softcover/softcover_book/chapters/softcover_markdown.md

 <<(source/goodnight.rb)
 ```

 \noindent includes the source of the file in the current document.
-Because Pygments asociates the `.rb` filename extension with Ruby, syntax highlighting comes for free.
+Because Pygments associates the `.rb` filename extension with Ruby, syntax highlighting comes for free.
 For extensions that Pygments doesn't understand, you can add additional information as in Section~\ref{sec:code_fencing}.
 For example, this is the `book.yml` file for a newly generated example book (last seen in Listing~\ref{code:book_yml}):

 <<(example_book/config/book.yml, lang: yaml)